-Editor’s Note: Bothell, Washington, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: Bothell, Washington, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 First, somebody showed up with a bunch of balloons.
 Then a cake.
 Then a big Happy Birthday banner that was stretched across the parking lot next to the Beca’s Brew coffee stand.
 And people just kept showing up, dozens in all.
 It was a party—just as Beca Nistrian had envisioned for her pal Will Tinkham.
 May 10 was Tinkham’s birthday, and she wanted to surprise him.